-The speaker drive circuit is capable of providing approximately % watt of power.
-The control circuits allow the speaker to be driven three different ways: 1) a direct program control register bit may be toggled to generate a pulse train; 21 the output from Channel 2 of the timer counter may be programmed to generate a waveform to the speaker; 3) this clock input to the timer counter can be modulated with a program controlled by the I/O register bit.
-All three methods may be performed simultaneously.
+The speaker drive circuit is capable of providing approximately 14 watt of power.
+The control circuits allow the speaker to be driven three different ways: Da direct program control register bit may be toggled to generate a pulse-train; 2) the, oiTtput from Channel 2 of the timer counter may be programmed to generate a waveform to the speaker; 3) the; clock input to the timer counter can be modulated with a program controlled by the I/O register bit All three methods may be performed Simultaneously.

-1-2 Expansion I/O Channel
+1-2 Expansion I/p Channel